weld-project/weld/python/numpy/README.md

 costs add little overhead as compared to computations.
 But this also means that if you are using NumPy with small arrays, then there would be little to no use of WeldNumpy.

+#### Each operand must have the same type

+If two operands would have different types (e.g., f32, and f64), then this is not supported in Weld, so it would be offloaded to NumPy.
+It should perform correctly, but as described later, it is best for performance to avoid offloading operations if possible.

 #### Lazy Evaluation